 Catch Phrase: "WOH-PAH!" when doing martial arts; "I had a coupon."

-Cool Sword: He has this sword that when drink the blood of the innocent allows him to kill demons, becomes a expert swordsman and can even talk!
+Cool Sword: He has a sword that when it drinks the blood of the innocent, allows him to kill demons, he becomes an expert swordsman and it can even talk!

 Morphic Resonance: Gwynn once cursed Torg by turning him into a donkey, but he still retained his haircut.
 In a realm of shadows, when Torg refused to face his fears, his appearance became demonic, but even then, he still had the same hairstyle.

-My Parents Are Dead: It reveal Torg parents are dead (And that they made his middle name Sluggy.
+My Parents Are Dead: It is revealed that Torg's parents are dead (and that they made his middle name Sluggy).

 Catch Phrase - "Let me check my notes"; "I'm on a budget here." ; "Dunno" (usually about relationship issues)

 Chronic Hero Syndrome: He has these moments.
 On one occasion he claimed that he had to be hero because he was "union."

 Despair Event Horizon/Wangst: His actions at the end of "758449" after discovering evidence that His Masterness may very well be his 4U counterpart.
 Which one it falls under is debatable.